Last Updated on June 27, 2022 by Laura Turner

-I work about 45 hours a week seeing patients, and about 15 administering my practice.
-I sleep about 6 or 7 hours a night, but we are expecting our second child very soon so I’m sure it will be much less than that soon!
+I work about 45 hours a week seeing patients and about 15 administering my practice.
+I sleep about 6 or 7 hours a night, but we are expecting our second child very soon, so I’m sure it will be much less soon!
 I take about 2-3 weeks of vacation a year.
 I also prefer to go away for continuing education conferences rather than do them close to home.
 It’s just another excuse to get out of the cold Connecticut winters.

-I have a wife, who is also an optometrist, a son and another on the way.
-I feel that on the whole I get to spend enough time them.
+I have a wife, who is also an optometrist, a son, and another on the way.
+I feel that, on the whole, I get to spend enough time with them.

-In your position now, knowing what you do – what would you say to yourself 10 years ago?
+In your position now, knowing what you do – what would you say to yourself ten years ago?

 I would say that the things you are worrying about are not the things that are the highest priority.
-Optometry students (like most doctoral students) generally tend to worry about repaying student loans, finding a “job” and finding an area to settle down in which the competition from other providers is low.
+Optometry students (like most doctoral students) generally tend to worry about repaying student loans, finding a “job,” and finding an area to settle down where the competition from other providers is low.
 I would submit that none of those things are things that need to be worried about.

 What information/advice do you wish you had known when you were an undergraduate?
-(What mistakes or experiences have you encountered that you wished you had known about ahead of time so you could have avoided?)
+(What mistakes or experiences have you encountered that you wished you had known about ahead of time so you could have avoided them?)

-I wish I had known the extent to which managed care participation would impact my ability to see and help my patients.
-Unfortunately, this is somewhat of a regional phenomenon so people considering optometry should have some rough idea of where they want to practice when they are finished so that they might scout those issues out ahead of time.
+I wish I had known how managed care participation would impact my ability to see and help my patients.
+Unfortunately, this is somewhat of a regional phenomenon, so people considering optometry should have some rough idea of where they want to practice when they are finished so that they might scout those issues out ahead of time.
 Another mistake I made was spending far too much time dealing with and negotiating with small-time thinkers with respect to buy-ins and partnership offers.
 In retrospect, I spent too much time trying to work out unworkable situations.
-I wish I would have recognized that sooner.
+I wish I had recognized that sooner.